Printf-Hello-World/ml-pipeline/README.md

     .
     ├── .github
-    ├──  data          # insert the database file in this folder ├──  inference     # inference files
+    ├──  data          # create and insert the database file in this folder ├──  inference     # inference files
     ├── mlartifacts   # this folder is created after running an evaluation for the first time ├── mlruns        # this folder is created after running an evaluation for the first time